celo-org/optics-monorepo/docs/architecture.md

 3. Commit messages to the message tree
 4. Maintain a queue of tree roots
 5. Hold the updater bond
-6. Slash on double-update proofs
+6. Slash on double-update proofs (not implemented)
-7. Slash on improper update proofs
+7. Slash on improper update proofs (not implemented)
-8. Future: manage updater rotation
+8. Future: manage updater rotation/bond
+9. Future: recover from `FAILED` state

 #### Replica